Newark, New Jersey

 THE SENIOR EXPERIENCE

-As senior wrap up their time at Rutgers-Newark, their last year is filled with academic and professional opportunities designed to prepare them for their next step.
+As seniors wrap up their time at Rutgers-Newark, their last year is filled with academic and professional opportunities designed to prepare them for their next step.
 Students in the Honors College complete a senior thesis or capstone either as a preview of their future careers or as a jumping-off point for admission to prestigious graduate programs.
 The Career Development Center also hosts workshops and events for students to network and get ready for life after college.

 SAT Evidence-Based Reading and Writing